Importing from China: 3 Golden Rules for a Smooth Pre-Chinese New Year

 To avoid horror stories like delayed shipments or quality disaster on your order keep in mind these 3 basic rules:

-Rule 1: Order on time
+Rule 1: Order on time for a successful production during the CNY

 Ordering on time and without taking unnecessary risks cannot be done if you don’t know the main milestones of your production and how factories work the days before CNY holidays.